LWVPullman/LeagueWebsite/docs/_pages/about/about_us_leadership.md

 **Treasurer:**  Sue Hinz

 We have a **“Board of the Whole”** so all league members are welcome to attend Board Meetings.
-Board Meetings are held on the 4th Tuesday of each month at 11:00 am – 1:00 pm, August – May.
-Non-members may attend if interested and should contact the league by sending an email to [lwvpull@yahoo.com](mailto:lwvpull@yahoo.com)
+Board Meetings will be held on the 3rd Wednesday of each month from 4:00 – 6:00 PM, August – May.
+Non-members may attend if interested and should contact the league by sending an email to [lwvpull@yahoo.com](mailto:lwvpull@yahoo.com) for meeting information.

 ## Committee Leaders: